Hardi185/Hardi185/README.md

 ## 👋 Hey there!
 It's Hardi

--A Software Engineer on a mission to transform complex challenges into smooth, efficient solutions.
+## A Software Engineer on a mission to transform complex challenges into smooth, efficient solutions.
 My toolkit?
 It’s loaded with front-end magic (hello, Angular) and back-end power (Java and .NET, though I’m flexible and quick to adapt to new tech).
 With a strong foundation in database expertise, I’m all about keeping things running seamlessly and scaling them to new heights. 🚀

 📚 What I Do: